FAFSA FAQ

 FAFSA Tips

-Use the “?” to the right of every question for guidance, or chat with a live FSA agent at: studentaid.gov/help-center/contact
+Use the “?” or “!” to the right of questions while filling out the FAFSA for guidance, or chat with a live FSA agent at: studentaid.gov/help-center/contact

 FAFSA Estimator